justinwoo/purescript-resources/docs/index.rst

 There is another resources page out there that you might look at here: `https://github.com/JordanMartinez/purescript-jordans-reference <https://github.com/JordanMartinez/purescript-jordans-reference>`_

-.. note:: If there is a topic you would like more help with that is not in this guide, open a issue in the Github repo for it to request it.
+.. note:: Do you find this guide useful?
+Please contribute your own writing to this page if you do!

 Pages
 ==================